Aliases for ATF5 Gene

 GeneCards Summary for ATF5 Gene

 ATF5 (Activating Transcription Factor 5) is a Protein Coding gene.
-Diseases associated with ATF5 include Triple-Receptor Negative Breast Cancer and West Nile Fever.
-Among its related pathways are Signaling events mediated by PRL and ERK Signaling.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription corepressor activity.
+Diseases associated with ATF5 include Triple-Receptor Negative Breast Cancer and Schizophrenia 1.
+Among its related pathways are Ceramide Pathway and Toll Comparative Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription corepressor activity.
 An important paralog of this gene is ATF4.

 UniProtKB/Swiss-Prot Summary for ATF5 Gene